 Sometimes photographing butterflies can be frustrating: either you’re waiting for a butterfly to land on a flower right in front of you, or the wind picks up right before you start pressing that shutter button.
 So, most importantly, remember to be patient and have fun!
 Enjoy watching these amazing creatures, and if you happen to capture a nice photo of them, great!

-About the Author: Steve Berardi is a naturalist, photographer, computer scientist, and founder of PhotoNaturalist.
-You can usually find him hiking in the San Gabriel Mountains or the Mojave Desert, both located in the beautiful state of California.
+About the Author: Steve Berardi is a naturalist, photographer, software engineer, and founder of PhotoNaturalist.
+You can usually find him hiking in the beautiful mountains and deserts of southern California.